Creation and annihilation operators for 2D non-abelian anyons: Acknowledgements

-\paragraph*{Acknowledgements---} We would like to thank Steve Simon for the course on Topological Quantum Matter at the University of Oxford and the exquisitely well-written course Lecture Notes.
+We want to thank Steve Simon and Babatunde Ayeni for their comments that improved the first draft.
+We want to thank Steve Simon again for the course on Topological Quantum Matter at the University of Oxford and the exquisitely well-written course Lecture Notes.
 Lucia Vilchez-Estevez thanks the Clarendon Foundation for providing financial support during the development of this project.
+This work was suported by the John Templeton Foundation through the ID\# 62312 grant, as part of the 'The Quantum Information Structure of Spacetime' Project (QISS).
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.